 - Have a VPC network that can peer to Datastream's private network and that doesn't have restrictions on it.
 For more information on creating this network, see Using VPC Network Peering.

-- Have an available IP range (with a minimum CIDR block of /29) on the VPC network.
+- Have an available IP range (with a CIDR block of /29) on the VPC network.
+This can't be an IP range that already exists as a subnet, a Private Service Connection pre-allocated IP range, or any sort of pre-allocated route IP range.
 Datastream uses this IP range to create a subnet so that it can communicate with the source database.
 The following table describes valid IP ranges.

 ||Private IP addresses RFC 1918|